 Based on the following BMPs implemented in the Smith Creek Watershed, the City of Harrisonburg has not yet met the required TSS reductions.
-The City was previously in compliance with the TSS Waste Load Allocation; however, the change to calculating methodology of street sweeping significantly reduced the amount of TSS reductions.
+The City was previously in compliance with the TSS Waste Load Allocation; however, the 2020 change to the credit methodology of street sweeping significantly reduced the amount of TSS reductions.

 - Street Sweeping: The Public Works Department is responsible for clearing debris from public roadways.
 This includes litter, gravel, and accident debris.
 By removing this debris, the City is also actively reducing the sediment, bacteria, and pollutants that flow through the storm drain system and eventually into local streams.
-Using Market Street and Main Street as a divider, the Public Works Department routinely sweeps city streets in a counterclockwise rotation. - The street sweeping program annually removes an estimated 205 lbs of TSS from the Smith Creek Watershed per year.
+Using Market Street and Main Street as a divider, the Public Works Department routinely sweeps city streets in a counterclockwise rotation. - The street sweeping program annually removes an estimated 391.76 lbs of TSS from the Smith Creek Watershed per year.
 Calculations for reductions associated with street sweeping are attached in Appendix A. - Storm Drain Cleaning: The Public Works Department is responsible for cleaning publicly owned drop inlets once every two to three years as a part of storm drain maintenance.
-A flusher truck is used to remove sediment and debris from the storm drain system. - The storm drain cleaning program annually removes an estimated 562 lbs TSS from the Smith Creek Watershed per year.
-Calculations for reductions associated with storm drain cleaning, as well as the storm drain cleaning standard operating procedures, are attached in Appendix B. - Leaf Collection: The Public Works Department is responsible for City leaf collection services and yard waste collection.
-Leaf collection takes place during a six-week period and reduces sediment contributions to local waterways. - The leaf collection program annually removes an estimated 4,022 lbs TSS from the Smith Creek Watershed every year.
-Calculations for reductions associated with leaf collection are attached in Appendix C.
+A flusher truck is used to remove sediment and debris from the storm drain system. - The storm drain cleaning program annually removes an estimated 94.81 lbs TSS from the Smith Creek Watershed per year.
+Calculations for reductions associated with storm drain cleaning, as well as the storm drain cleaning standard operating procedures, are attached in Appendix B. - New Tree Planting: The Public Works Department is responsible for greenspace management in City Right of Ways (ROW).
+In addition, the Parks and Recreation Department is responsible for management of park facilities in the city.
+New trees are planted annual in both park facilities and in City ROW. - The New Tree Planting program annually removes an estimated 21.00 lbs TSS from the Smith Creek Watershed every year.
+Calculations for reductions associated with new tree planting are attached in Appendix C. (Smith Creek watershed is 4.43% of the City's total area). - HCAP Program BMPs- only BMPs implemented in Smith Creek: voluntary installation of certain stormwater Best Management Practices (BMPs) within City limits on private property with a 10 year maintenance agreement.
+BMPs based on the Virginia Stormwater Best Management Practice Clearinghouse specifications and pollutant reduction values. - These BMPs are intended to capture and/or infiltrate surface runoff produced immediately following a 1-inch rainfall event, on average.
+An estimated annual amount of 0.00 lbs TSS is collected during this process.